AFRICA

 Due to New Zealand's voluntary notification regime there is no penalty for failing to notify.

-However, if the parties do not notify the New Zealand Commerce Commission and the New Zealand Commerce Commission subsequently forms the view that the acquisition does give rise to competition issues, it can bring proceedings against the parties and seek pecuniary penalties in the High Court.
-In addition, the New Zealand Commerce Commission can seek to have the merger unwound; if this remedy is granted by the Court, parties can be forced to divest the assets/business.
+However, if the parties do not notify the New Zealand Commerce Commission and the New Zealand Commerce Commission subsequently forms the view that the acquisition does give rise to competition issues, it can bring proceedings against the parties and seek pecuniary penalties and/or divestments in the High Court.

 The process – phases and deadlines